shockey/comment-chomper/README.md

 ### Limitations

 - Data fetches are not tuned to respect GitHub's API request limits, and may fail on very active repos
+- Commits are not included in datasets, which may result in underrepresentation of core contributors in repositories that don't follow a PR-only repository model.

 ### License